RIT-Environmental-Genomics/PrimerDesign/primerdesign_cl.md

 ```
 We are going to run Primer3 on an example file that I included in the tar you downloaded called "example.txt".

 Find this file in the tar.
-Remember, that you need to extract the files from it first using the <span style="color:lightblue">tar</span> command.
+Remember, that you need to extract the files from it first using the <code>tar</code> command.

 What is in "example.txt"?
 If you need help interpreting the lines, see the primer3 documentation here: https://primer3.org/manual.html

 > **Important:** Do you notice that the file ends with an equal sign?
 This is important to the formatting of Primer3.
 The last line of the file *always* needs to be an equals sign!

-Okay, now run the primer design tool using the <span style="color:lightblue">primer3_core</span> command.
+Okay, now run the primer design tool using the <code>primer3_core</code> command.
 ```
 primer3_core example.txt
 ```